hashicorp/terraform-provider-vault/website/docs/d/identity_entity.html.md

 ## Required Vault Capabilities

-Use of this resource requires the `create` capability on `/identity/lookup/entity`.
+Use of this resource requires the `update` capability on `/identity/lookup/entity`.

 ## Attributes Reference